UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 # Paradigms of Design
 ## Modular development/programming
 A software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules.Each module contains everything necessary to execute only one aspect of the desired functionality of the software.
 Each module fits together like pieces of lego.
-A derivation of modular programming is interface programming which uses OOP/OOD to implement the conept of modules in a language that have support for objects but not for modules.
+A derivation of modular programming is interface programming which uses OOP/OOD to implement the concept of modules in a language that have support for objects but not for modules.
 The principles of modular programming was introduced in the 1960s by Larry LeRoy Constantine with the proposal of adding modules to ALGOL68 to ALGOL68-R being the concrete application of the modular development paradigm.

 [Code labs introduction to modular programming](https://codelabs.rocks/blog/detailed-guide-for-modular-programming-concept) state the following principles regarding modular programming: